Peter Sommer Travels

 Alexander the Great close up in the Pompei mosaic

-Day 18: As tension mounts we follow the build-up to the great Battle of Issus.
+Day 19: As tension mounts we follow the build-up to the great Battle of Issus.
 We explore the area and sites, like Kinet Hüyük (ancient Issus) now being excavated, that once reverberated with the Macedonian war-cry, and witnessed Alexander the Great charging at the head of his cavalry.

-Alexander the Great in Turkey tour Route Map
+Alexander the Great- Turkey

 Click GO to Find